daxgames/yadr.user/README.md

 The user can then version control these dotfiles and sync them across different machines.

-Running `install.sh` with the name of the configuration file will backup and link the user-specific dotfiles into a profile folder in this repository with the same name as the configuration file and link them to the user's home directory.
+Running `install.sh personal_linux` will:

-1. Back-up the user dotfiles specified in `personal_linux.conf` to the `personal_linux` folder in this repository.
+1. Back-up the users dotfiles specified in `personal_linux.conf` to the `personal_linux` folder in this repository.
-2. Installs YADR if it's not already installed.
+2. Install YADR from the configured location, if it's not already installed.
-    - If YADR is installed it will run a YADR update.
+    - If YADR is already installed it will run a YADR update.
-3. Links the user dotfiles from the `home` folder in this repo to the user's `${HOME}` folder.
+3. Link the user dotfiles from the `personal_linux` folder in this repo to the user's `${HOME}` folder.

 `./install.sh personal_linux`, `./install.sh personal_macos`, or `./install.sh personal_windows` would result in the following profile folders being created in this repository: